 Broward International University does not recognize credits from work experience.
+However, the Education committee can evaluate an especial request.

 Foreign Students

 Foreign students are welcome to Broward International University (BIU).
 Note that BIU is a 100% online University, which does not require its students to be physically present in the USA.
 Therefore, not special "Student Visa" is required to become a BIU student.